mediathekview/zapp/README.md

 very reliable and may break whenever the websites change or update.

-### Why don't I see the shows progress on ARTE?

-ARTEs otherwise excellent API does not return the shows start and end time or progress so Zapp can't display it.

 ### Why are there channels missing, like RTL or Pro7?

 Zapp does only stream public broadcasting channels.
 Channels like RTL and Pro7